 All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
 This is most likely to include, but may not be limited to, bullying (including cyberbullying), gender based violence/sexual assaults and sexting.
 Staff should be clear as to the school or college's policy and procedures with regards to peer on peer abuse.

 Expert and professional organisations are best placed to provide up-to-date guidance and practical support on specific safeguarding issues.
 For example, information for schools and colleges can be found on the TES, and the NSPCC websites.
 School and college staff can access government guidance as required on the issues listed below via GOV.UK and other government websites:

-- · children missing education
+- children missing education

 - child missing from home or care

 - child sexual exploitation (CSE)

 - bullying including cyberbullying

-- domestic violence
+- domestic abuse

 - drugs

 - fabricated or induced illness

-- faith abuse
+- faith based abuse

 - female genital mutilation (FGM)

 - forced marriage

 - gangs and youth violence

 - gender-based violence/violence against women and girls (VAWG)

+- hate

 - mental health

+- missing children and adults

 - private fostering

 - preventing radicalisation

+- relationship abuse

+- sexual violence and harassment between children in schools and colleges

 - sexting

-- teenage relationship abuse

-- trafficking
+- trafficking and modern slavery

-(For further information see appendix C-H)
+(For further information see appendix C-K)(part 1 and annex A of KCSIE 2018)

-5. PROCEDURES FOR MANAGING CONCERNS (Working Together to Safeguard Children 2015)
+5. PROCEDURES FOR MANAGING CONCERNS (Working Together to Safeguard Children 2018)

-All staff follow the school's procedures which are consistent with 'Working Together to Safeguard Children 2015' and Keeping Children Safe in Education 2016)
+All staff follow the school's procedures which are consistent with 'Working Together to Safeguard Children 2018' and Keeping Children Safe in Education September 2018)